2020 NBA playoffs: Television

 ESPN, ABC, TNT, and NBA TV broadcast the playoffs nationally in the United States.
 During the first two rounds, games were split between TNT, ESPN, and ABC regardless of conference.
 With the start of the playoffs delayed to August, some games played during the weekday afternoon, and games postponed by the wildcat strike, the TV schedule for the first two rounds differed from previous seasons due to scheduling conflicts.
 For instance, TNT aired some Friday games instead of its usual Sunday through Thursday schedule.
 Likewise ESPN broadcast games on some of those days when TNT would normally air them.
-And ABC aired a rare Tuesday night first-round game on September 1.
+Also, ABC aired a rare Tuesday night first-round game on September 1.
 NBA TV also televised selected games in the first round.
 Regional sports networks affiliated with the teams also broadcast the games, except for games televised on ABC.

-The NBA Western Conference Finals aired exclusively on TNT, while ESPN televised the NBA Eastern Conference Finals.
-ABC owned the exclusive television rights to the 2020 NBA Finals, which was the 18th consecutive year for the network.
+TNT exclusively aired the NBA Western Conference finals while ESPN televised the NBA Eastern Conference finals.
+ABC had exclusive television rights to the 2020 NBA Finals, which was the 18th consecutive year for the network.

 In Canada, the home market of the Toronto Raptors, national broadcast rights were split approximately equally between the Sportsnet and TSN groups of channels.
 Separate Canadian broadcasts were produced for all games involving the Raptors regardless of round or U.S. broadcaster.